ermongroup/STGAN/README.md

 # STGAN in Pytorch

 This is a Pytorch implementation of the STGAN model from the paper "Cloud Removal in Satellite Images Using Spatiotemporal Generative Models," Sarukkai<sup>\*</sup>, Jain<sup>\*</sup>, Uzkent, and Ermon (https://arxiv.org/abs/1912.06838).
-This implementation was written by Vishnu Sarukkai (https://github.com/VSAnimator/) and Anirudh Jain.
+The STGAN is accepted to IEEE WACV 2020.

 This implementation is built on a clone of the implementation of Pix2Pix from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.
 The readme also is based on the readme from the CycleGAN/pix2pix repo.
 That repo contains the code corresponding to the following two papers: